-There are many different health problems that can cause vertigo, which explains how familiar this particular symptom is in our modern world.
+There are many different health problems that can cause vertigo.
+This explains why it is a familiar symptom in our modern world.
 Even though many people will never find out the underlying cause of their vertigo, most people will get a diagnosis.
 That is because doctors like to say it is positional vertigo if they can’t identify another reason.
-About half of people who get diagnosed with positional vertigo don’t really know the root problem that is leading to vertigo.
+About half of people who get diagnosed with positional vertigo don’t really know the root problem.

-Today, we are going to look at a number of vertigo conditions and the accompanying symptoms that help to identify them.
+Today, we are going to look at a number of vertigo conditions and their accompanying symptoms.
 Then we will conclude by explaining how hundreds of patients have received natural help for vertigo in case studies.

 When a person goes to the doctor for vertigo, there are many possible reasons.
 Here are a few things that you may end up diagnosed with if vertigo is your main symptom.